mulkkog/GRAPE_Page/index.md

 ## Acknowledgements

-This project page is adapted from an academic project-page template and customized for GRAPE.
+This project page is adapted from the original project website template by: https://github.com/shunzh/project_website and customized for GRAPE.
-We thank Korea University for institutional support and acknowledge the open-source community for providing valuable tools and resources.